mehulagg/gitlab_test/doc/administration/geo/replication/geo_multi_node.md

 [is planned](https://gitlab.com/groups/gitlab-org/-/epics/2536).

-Because of the additional complexity involved in setting up this configuration for PostgreSQL and Redis, it is not covered by this Geo HA documentation.
+Because of the additional complexity involved in setting up this configuration for PostgreSQL and Redis, it is not covered by this Geo multi node documentation.

 For more information about setting up a highly available PostgreSQL cluster and Redis cluster using the omnibus package see the high availability documentation for
 [PostgreSQL](../../high_availability/database.md) and